awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

-To run the local example you will need to install the GSProcessing and GraphStorm library to your Python environment, and you'll need to clone the GraphStorm repository to get access to the data.
-And you will need to clone the dgl tool.
+To run the local example you will need to install the GSProcessing and GraphStorm library to your Python environment, and you'll need to clone the GraphStorm repository to get access to the data, and dgl tool for GPartition.

 Follow the :ref:`gsp-installation-ref` guide to install the GSProcessing library.